Automatic continuity of pure mapping class groups: Surfaces with Noncompact Boundary

 \end{lemma}

+Cutting a surface $S$ along a curve or arc $\alpha$ yields a possibly disconnected surface with an identification map between subsets of the boundary such that the quotient is $S$ and the image of the identified subsets under the quotient is $\alpha$.
 When we say compact boundary components are added, we mean open balls with disjoint closures are removed.
 These components may have any number of compact boundary components added, and if we add infinitely many we assume they accumulate to some end of the original surface.

 Recall a planar end is simply one that is not accumulated by genus.
 Due to the assumption on degenerate ends in the introduction, a disk with handles automatically has no planar ends, so we can apply the first part of Lemma \ref{fulldecomp} to any disk with handles.
 Note the second part of Lemma \ref{fulldecomp} does not immediately extend to surfaces with planar ends since filling in a planar boundary end may not be possible; for example, if it is accumulated by compact boundary components or accumulated by boundary chains.
-For other decomposition results concerning general surfaces, see Section 4 of the work of the author \cite{dickmann2021mapping}.
+For other decomposition results concerning general surfaces, see Section 4 of the work of the author \cite{Dickmann_2023}.

 We will need the following result to justify the forward directions of Theorems \hyperref[thma]{A} and \hyperref[thmb]{B}.

 \begin{lemma} An infinite-type surface with nonempty boundary, finitely many boundary chains, no compact boundary components, and no interior ends is a connected sum of disks with handles. \end{lemma}